crockeo/crockeo.github.io/content/writing/2024-10-21_hosting_python-web_server.md

 - I was using Ubuntu for this project, so going to talk about configuring this for Ubuntu.
 Your mileage may vary when using other operating systems.
 - Install Nginx: `sudo apt-get update && sudo apt-get install nginx`.
 This will start `nginx` by default so you can go to `http://<your IP>` and see the default `nginx` screen.
-- And then you can set a sane default configuration for your app:
+- And then you can set a sane default configuration for your app by replacing the content in `/etc/nginx/sites-enabled/default`:

 ```nginx.conf
 server {